YueXiaYueYing/CDDA/README.md

-# CDDA
+# Cataclysm-DDA optimization mods
-自制自用CDDA优化mod
+Self-use optimization mods

 # Contribute
-The code and content is free to use, modify, and redistribute for any purpose whatsoever.
+Like Cataclysm: Dark Days Ahead under the Creative Commons Attribution ShareAlike 3.0 license.The code and content is free to use, modify, and redistribute for any purpose whatsoever.
 See http://creativecommons.org/licenses/by-sa/3.0/ for details.